-If you don’t know, what is causing your migraines, the next question would be, has it been over one calendar year since you last suffered from a migraine.
+If you don’t know what is causing your migraines, the next question would be, has it been over one calendar year since you last suffered from a migraine?
 If so, in “theory,” you would be eligible for coverage.
 In fact, you would even be eligible for a Preferred rate!

-A bit “tricky” if you have suffered from a migraine within the past 12 months or you have suffered from multiple migraines in the last month because there isn’t a “test” an insurance underwriter can use to try and determine the “severity” of your condition.
+It just gets a bit “tricky” if you have suffered from a migraine within the past 12 months or you have suffered from multiple migraines in the last month because there isn’t a “test” an insurance underwriter can use to try and determine the “severity” of your condition.
 As a result, he or she is going to look at whether or not:

 - You’ve ever been hospitalized for your migraines?

 And whether or not you’ve ever been able to qualify for disability benefits in the past.
 If you have, it still may be possible to qualify for a traditional life insurance policy.
 Only now, you’re probably only going to be able to qualify for a Standard rate.